Tim Brando: CBS

 In 1996, Brando joined CBS Sports and began calling NCAA Men's Division I Basketball Championship games.
-Three years later, he added hosting duties on College Football Today, which is the broadcast network home of SEC football.
+Three years later, he added hosting duties on College Football Today, as CBS was then the broadcast network home of SEC football.
 He also provided play-by-play for the NFL on CBS from 1998 to 2003.
+The first five years of the sixth season is the eighth team, and the final year of the sixth season is the ninth team of NFL on CBS.

-Brando called the four first round games in Tampa, Florida, during the 2008 NCAA Men's Division I Basketball Tournament where for the first time ever, all four lower seeded teams won in the same venue on the same day.
+Brando called the four first-round games in Tampa, Florida, during the 2008 NCAA Men's Division I Basketball Tournament where for the first time ever, all four lower seeded teams won in the same venue on the same day.

 Fox

 On June 25, 2014, Fox Sports announced that it had hired Brando to serve as a play-by-play voice for college football and college basketball games on Fox and Fox Sports 1 starting in fall 2014.
 He was also named as a backup NFL announcer for Fox in October of that year.
-He called an NFL game for Fox on October 19, 2014 in a game between the Minnesota Vikings at the Buffalo Bills.
+He called an NFL game for Fox on October 19, 2014, the Minnesota Vikings at the Buffalo Bills.

+Regional sports television

-In addition to his network duties, Brando calls games for Raycom's coverage of the Atlantic Coast Conference basketball telecasts.
+In addition to his network duties, Brando called games for Raycom's coverage of the Atlantic Coast Conference basketball telecasts.
 Brando also hosts Raycom's Emmy Award-winning show, "Football Saturdays."